stefanpejcinoski/AutoBacklight/Readme.md

 AutoBacklight is a Python script for automatic adjustment of the LCD screen backlight intensity of a laptop, using the webcam as a light level sensor.
-The aim of the program is to keep the backlight as low as possible while maintaining good legibility.
+The aim of the program is to keep the backlight as low as possible while maintaining user comfort.
+Since what is considered comfortable to use is user dependant, there will be a method to adjust the response curve of the script, right now it's linear (y=ax+b) where y is backlight level x is camera light level, a is 1/2.5 and b can be adjusted by editing the script.

 # DISCLAIMER